dorpaneus/amazon-like-interview-prep/14-days/day-14-light-review.md

 ## 🚨 The panic checklist

-If you wake up Tuesday morning and feel suddenly unprepared on some specific thing — *do not* try to learn it.
+If you wake up morning and feel suddenly unprepared on some specific thing — *do not* try to learn it.
 Instead:

 - **Topic feels fuzzy?** That's normal under stress.
 You know more than your panic suggests.
 If it comes up, walk through it slowly out loud; the structure will return.
 - **Story feels weak?** Pick a different story for that LP — that's why the matrix exists.